Updated: May 6

 4) Classrooms are often overcrowded.
 This places our teachers in an unfair situation where much is expected, but little support is provided.

 5) I believe in school choice.
 I believe that parents should be able (regardless of income level) to have a voice in where their children attend school.
 These are our children and it is our money as taxpayers.
 I have heard for years that school choice takes money away from public schools.
 The reality is just the opposite.
 Currently there are over 22,000 students attending non-public schools receiving no state funding for the child's education.
-At an average statewide funding rate of (example) $13,000/student - this actually saves the state almost $300 million annually.
+At an average statewide funding rate of (example) $13,000/student - this actually saves the state over $300 million annually.

 In many ways, school choice becomes a "win-win".
 Parents are able to select their child's school regardless of income level, and our public schools save much needed funding to improve their programs and employee wages.
 Good schools (public - private - and home schooling) make us a stronger state and more appealing to those who wish to invest in New Mexico by bringing new businesses and jobs to our state.